 - Duck Hunt

 - Street Fighter

 - Exciet Bike

-Some amazing food
+Some amazing food#some-amazing-food

 The choice of topic for building a conversation is something that everyone still understands.
 As much as we talk about politics, democracy, world events and tech, we also talk about animated movies, comic books, outdoor games where many are unheard of and food like Kulfi, Thaen Mittai (Candy that’s made with honey - yum!) and Boomer.
 As much as burgers and pizzas make us happy, we were all excited about having the tiny, home made sweets and candies.
 We have had Dairy Milk (that is now 20 bucks) for just 5 bucks!
 (Oh, we had a lot of chocolates back then.)

 We most definitely feel old looking at the kids of the next generation.